The Different Perspectives on Gold Investment

 Protection in Financial Distress

 Gold is the last bastion of value.
 Investors hold on to Gold knowing that, when everything else fails to work, gold can get them out of trouble.
 As uncertainty increases, investors prefer to “store” value until relative clarity emerges.
 Thus, when every other asset class is losing value, the price of Gold increases.
 Thus, Gold helps in protecting the value of the portfolio.
-Recent history such as Brexit, Trump becoming president, the rising trends of referendums and their results, combined with an increase in debt, liquidity driven asset inflation and currency wars do not point towards a stable global economy.
+Recent history such as Brexit, Trump becoming president, the rising trends of referendums and their results, combined with an increase in debt, liquidity-driven asset inflation, and currency wars do not point toward a stable global economy.
 There are risks that cannot be wished away.
 Markets in general and equity markets, in particular, are vulnerable to such macro disruptions.
 In this context, the yellow metal is likely to shine bright among all chaos.

-Thus, Gold should be part of every risk averse investor’s portfolio.
+Thus, Gold should be part of every risk-averse investor’s portfolio.
 Nothing untoward may happen and Gold might just return the equivalent of inflation.
 However, if there is a crisis waiting to unfold, Gold will be the protection your portfolio will need.